riderjensen/tacotron2/README.md

 IPA Preprocessing: This repo contains an optional grapheme-to-phoneme conversion script for improved model stability and generalization.
 To use it, set ipa_preprocessing = True in hparams.py.

+This model no longer uses english_cleaners during the training loop.

 Installing epitran and FLITE:
 https://github.com/dmort27/epitran